Br3nda/easy_admin/README.md

 ## Usage

+The gem contains a dummy rails apps (under test/dummy) which you can use to test or extend the functionality (contains no styles!).

-All you need is a Admin::BaseController (which the EasyAdmin controllers will extend).
-Define any authentication, layout and before_filter logic in here.
+To use it in your Rails app, all you need is a Admin::BaseController (which the EasyAdmin controllers will extend).
+Define any authentication, layout and before_filter logic in there.

 ### JobsController
 To manage Delayed::Jobs, you need to define a method in your Admin::BaseController called authorize_jobs which will control access to the JobsController.